onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-24-2025.md

 **Done last sprint**

--
+- Axelar launced on FLow EVM finally
+- Started onboarding of Stork oracle to EVM

 **This sprint**

-* Launch Squid and Stargate bridges
+* Launch LayerZero and Starage

 **On Hold**
 - N/A